 - Ask to handpick the oysters if possible, and try to select the heaviest ones

 If you’re not planning to consume the oysters immediately when you receiving them, store them in the fridge and cover them with a wet towel.
 Try your best to keep all of them cup side down.
 They can be kept happy and alive for several days in that state.
 I’d still suggest opening at least one or two to check the quality upon arrival.
 Be careful if you want to keep them over ice.
-As the ice melts, the freshwater can kill the oyster if they’re submerged for an extended period of time.
+As the ice melts and temperature rises, the freshwater can kill the oyster if they’re submerged for an extended period of time, and decide to open back up.
 Fresh and live oysters will glisten in their shells and should also contain a good amount of liquor.
 To test its “alive-ness,” scrape a fork prong along its mantle (outermost circumference of flesh).
 It should/might slowly shrink back.

 Step 2: Gather the Equipment